Design Principles Guide by Andi Gugu

 Readability rules

-• Line height: 1.4–1.6× the font size for body text.
-Tighter for headlines, looser for small text or dyslexic-friendly settings.
+• Line height: 1.4–1.6× font size for body text.
+Use tighter leading (1.1–1.2×) for large display type; looser leading (1.6–1.8×) for small text, captions, and dyslexia-friendly layouts.

-• Weight contrast: Use weight (light vs bold) as your primary tool for hierarchy within a single typeface before reaching for size or color differences.
+• Weight contrast: Use weight as your primary hierarchy tool before reaching for size or color differences.
+A well-chosen type family with multiple weights can handle an entire design system's hierarchy on its own.

 • Typography exercise